snowcodeer/CosyBakes/README.md

 This is a demo and currently includes just a **half-baked (pardon the pun!) brownie recipe**. 🍫
 More recipes, features, and polish are coming soon!

+P.S.
+This is the first game I've ever made (tic tac toe does not count).

 ---

 ## 🌐 Future Plans